Who Gets Custody of Your Friends?

 - Seek Help.
 Talking to your friends is helpful, but sometimes talking with a counselor or therapist during a divorce can take a huge weight off your shoulders.
 This gives you time to maintain your friendships and not feel like you are burdening them too much with your problems.
 Counseling also makes it easier to cope with the stressful situations that accompany divorce.

-Before you consider a divorce or separation, speak to an experienced family law and divorce attorney to discuss your case as well as your options.
-A divorce lawyer can act as both a counselor and sounding board for you during this stressful life event.
-For more information or to schedule an appointment, call Jack’s Law at .
+Before you consider divorce or separation, speak to an experienced family law and divorce attorney to discuss your case as well as your options.
+A divorce lawyer can act as both a counselor and a sounding board for you during this stressful life event.